SandraKastaletti/TestGreen/tutorials/demo-lisence/demo-abap-env-rfc.md

   - How to open a secure tunnel connection between your SAP Cloud Platform ABAP Environment and an on-premise SAP System, e.g. SAP S/4HANA
   - How to create a destination service instance with HTTP and RFC connections
   - How to create a communication arrangement to integrate this destination service
   - How to create a communication arrangement to integrate SAP Cloud Connector
   - How to test the connection using an ABAP handler class
+  - How to create a communication arrangement to integrate SAP Cloud Connector
+  - How to test the connection using an ABAP handler class